-Three nights single-occupancy lodging at the Peaks Resort & Spa in Telluride, is included in the workshop fee.
+Three nights single-occupancy lodging at the Peaks Resort and Spa in Telluride, is included in the workshop fee.
 The resort offers convenient access to the gondola, restaurants, and local attractions.
 Meals and beverages will be at your own expense and are not included in the workshop fee.
 Please Contact Us if you have questions about accommodations.

 We will be traveling the rugged, bumpy dirt roads in Ryan's 10 passenger van throughout the workshop.
 Carpooling or driving yourself is also an option.
 Transportation to and from Telluride is not included, so if you intend to explore the area on your own, a 4WD is recommended.

-The workshop begins at 3PM on October 2nd in the lobby at the Peaks Resort & Spa for a brief orientation and introductory session before heading out for sunset.
+The workshop begins at 3PM on October 2nd in the lobby at the Peaks Resort and Spa in Telluride for a brief orientation and introductory session before heading out for sunset.
 For the remainder of the workshop, we will depart well before sunrise to be on location for first light, and continue shooting throughout the early morning hours.
 Our morning sessions may be extended by finding small scenes or backlit aspen groves to photograph while the sun rises in the sky.
 We will take a mid-day break to eat and rest up for our afternoon/evening photography session.
 This time could also be utilized for post processing instruction in both Adobe Lightroom and Photoshop.
 We will gather several hours before sunset to take advantage of the late afternoon sun and mountain shadows and continue photographing until the last light of the evening fades.
 This recipe calls for early mornings and late nights, which is why it's important we rest up in the middle of the day.

 What To Expect